csc301-2023-fall/project-42-team-collab/deliverables/D3/iteration-D3-review.md

 ---
  * The process of setting up the online database proved to be challenging, particularly with Microsoft Azure, which presented complexities during the setup phase.
 Additionally, inadequate configuration can lead to significant costs.
 Moreover, there was no financial support available from our partner or the course staff for students to allocate towards this expense.
  * Locating a suitable Linux container for setting up Docker proved to be a challenging task due to the complexity in identifying an optimal option.
+ * Our initially proposed method for integrating additional workspaces into our database has encountered an unexpected failure.
+Consequently, we are implementing a temporary workaround to sustain the program's functionality, concurrently conducting a thorough investigation to identify the root cause of the issue.
 #### Q3(a).
 Planned changes

 List any **process-related** (i.e. team organization and/or how you work) changes you are planning to make (if there are any)